kinow/kinoshita.eti.br/notes/tdigest/java-python.md

 ## Main differences

+The Java implementation has two t-digest types: `AVLTreeDigest`, and `MergingDigest`, while the Python implementation has just one.

 The Java t-digest uses a Fenwick Tree to store the data, whilst the Python t-digest uses a red/black tree modified to store the sum of